 - tour and photograph the famous “Path of Philosophy”, made famous by National Geographic photographer Bob Allard

 - we’ll lead the numerous daily guided walking tours through the ancient narrow streets of town

 - We’ll visit a park where the wild monkeys mingle in amongst the people is a calm and civil manner

 - we’ll photograph Geishas and Mikos performing their traditional dances for us

 - attend a traditional formal Japanese tea ceremony

 - and contrast that with the busy street life in Japan.

 It’s very likely that we’ll have numerous chances to photography Geishas in their traditional kimono dress holding traditional umbrellas on the streets rushing between their social appointments.
-In the highly unlikely chance you don’t get to capture Geishas and Mikos scurrying around the busy streets in amongst all the locals and tourists as they walk between social appointments, you will definitely get a chance to photograph them during our evening session at the Geisha theatre where they’ll be performing for us.
+Don’t worry if you don’t get a chance you don’t get to capture Geishas and Mikos scurrying around the busy streets in amongst all the locals and tourists as they walk between social appointments.
+In the highly unlikely event that happens, you will definitely get a chance to photograph them during our evening session at the Geisha theatre where they’ll be performing for us live.

 Would you like to be kept up to date on this tour?
 Let me know on my contact form that you want me to add you to the information email list for the Japan Photography Tour for 7 days and 6 nights during the peak of the cherry blossom festive season in the cultural capital of Japan, Kyoto.
 I’d be happy to answer any questions you may have as well.
 Please call me with your questions toll free in Canada at 855-763-1114 or 011-403-763-1114 internationally.
 I encourage you to email via my contact form for a complete answer and to file it in your email folder for your records.
 Also, I’ll be able to take my time to write a thorough and thoughtful email back to you via the your submitted contact form.
 Thank you for your interest and I hope to see you in Japan next Spring!